stopsopa/play-app/PLAN.md

 # icon
 Generate some reasonable icon for the app.
 CAn be vector graphis, whatever will be suitable.
 Ideally maybe some music note motive.

+# when app is running
+prevent locking screen
+remember where I've finished